-CS 30: Discrete Math in CS (Winter 2019): Lecture 13

-Date: 25th January, 2019 (Friday) Topic: Predicate Logic & Quantifiers

-Disclaimer: These notes have not gone through scrutiny and in all probability contain errors.

-Please discuss in Piazza/email errors to deeparnab@dartmouth.edu
+CS 30: Discrete Math in CS (Winter 2020): Lecture 4 Date: 10th January, 2020 (Friday) Topic: Predicate Logic Disclaimer: These notes have not gone through scrutiny and in all probability contain errors.
+Please discuss in Piazza/email errors to deeparnab@dartmouth.edu Predicates.

-1. Predicates.
 A predicate is a function P(x) with a variable x (or multiple variables such as x, y) where (a) the variable takes a value from a certain set (say, integers for now), and (b) given a fixed value for the variable x, the predicate P(x) becomes a proposition.
 Here is an example.

-$$P(x) = (x \text{ is an odd number})$$

-where the variable x takes a value among the integers.
+P(x) = (x is an odd number) where the variable x takes a value among the positive integers.
 Given a fixed value for x, say x = 3, we get a proposition P(3) which is true.
 On the other hand, P(2) is false.
 As mentioned above, predicates can take multiple variables.
-For instance, is a predicate where both its variables take a value among the integers.
+For instance, P(x,y) = (x + y is an even number) is a predicate where both its variables take a value among the integers.
 P(2,3) is false, but P(1,9) is true.

-$$P(x,y) = (x + y \text{ is an even number})$$

-Exercise: Define a predicate of your own.
+Exercise: Define a predicate of your own. - 2.
+Quantifiers.

-2. Quantifiers.
 A predicate by itself is neither true nor false.
 The power of predicates arise when used with quantifiers.
-There are two quantifiers:

-\forall , which stands for "for all" and \exists , which stands for "there exists"

-Using this we can get new propositions which take true or false values.
-Formally,

-Remark: Given any predicate $P(\cdot)$ and a set S such that P(x) takes value true or false for any $x \in S$, the following are propositions in predicate logic:

-$$\forall x \in S : P(x) \qquad \exists x \in S : P(x)$$

-The set S is called the domain of discourse.
+There are two quantifiers: - \forall , which stands for "for all" and \exists , which stands for "there exists" Using this we can get new propositions which take true or false values.
+Formally, Remark: Given any predicate $P(\cdot)$ and a set S such that P(x) takes value true or false for any $x \in S$, the following are propositions in predicate logic: $$\forall x \in S : P(x) \qquad \exists x \in S : P(x)$$ The set S is called the domain of discourse.

-For example,

-$$\phi := \forall x \in \mathbb{Z} : P(x)$$ where, $P(x) = (x \text{ is an odd number})$ is a statement which takes a value true or false.
-The set of integers $\mathbb Z$ is the domain of discourse.
-It is true if for every fixed $x \in \mathbb Z$, that is, every fixed integer x, the proposition P(x) is true.
+For example, $\phi := \forall x \in \mathbb{Z} : P(x)$ where, P(x) = (x is an odd number) is a statement which takes a value true or false.
+The set of integers \mathbb{Z} is the domain of discourse.
+It is true if for every fixed $x \in \mathbb{Z}$, that is, every fixed integer x, the proposition P(x) is true.
 As you can see, φ takes the value false (because not every integer is odd.)
 The following is also a proposition.